DCollinsOwuor/website-io/content/authors/d-collins-owuor/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

-Collins' current research applies advanced techniques (diagnostics, genomics, and bioinformatics) in the analyses of pathogen sequence data, with the aim of developing improved diagnostic/genomics tools and bioinformatics pipelines for pathogen sequence data analysis.
+Collins' research applies advanced techniques (diagnostics, genomics, and bioinformatics) in the analyses of pathogen sequence data, with the aim of developing improved diagnostics/genomics tools and bioinformatics pipelines for pathogen sequence data analysis.

 His current research interests, which aim to inform public health interventions, include molecular epidemiology of emerging and re-emerging viral pathogens of public health importance.